NatashaPredov/NatashaPredov/README.md

 ## Overview and Origin

-*What is the name of the company?* The company that I will be focusing on for Challenge #1 is NerdWallet
+*What is the name of the company?*

+--The company that I will be focusing on for Challenge #1 is NerdWallet--

 * *When was the company incorporated?* Nerdwallet was incorporated on 03/02/2010